vansh1999/Figma-to-Code/README.md

 ## Figma to Code

-### In this repository I transformd great-looking figma mockups into usable user interfaces.
+### In this repository I transformd great-looking Figma mockups into Pixel-perfect usable user interfaces.

 ### 1. A Simple Card